Navid200/xDrip/docs/Contact.md

 include the following in the first post.
 - What device is attached to the sensor.
 For example, Dexcom G6, or MIAOMIAO.
 - What brand and model is the phone, and what Android version is on the phone?
-- A snapshot of the system status page (you can blackout serial numbers)
+- A screenshot of the system status page (you can blackout serial numbers)
-- A snapshot of the Hardware Data Source page
+- A screenshot of the Hardware Data Source page

 Include a short description of what is wrong.
 For example "No readings", or "Sensor Stopped".
 Also, state if there is something that has changed.
 For example, is this a new phone, did you recently receive an Android patch, if the problem only occurs with a particular release of xDrip, if you are new to xDrip, or if a new sensor started the issue.